 Our team went into action by performing a complete physical exam as well as an ultrasound of the musculoskeletal areas where he was experiencing pain.
 We uncovered several abnormalities in the knee area.
 In addition to his existing arthritis, these abnormalities were the source of much of the pain he had during his daily jogs.

-We performs a short series of PRP injections to several areas around the patient’s knee, specifically to the patellar tendon, knee joint, medial meniscus and pes anserine (knee tendon) bursa.
+We perform a short series of PRP injections to several areas around the patient’s knee, specifically to the patellar tendon, knee joint, medial meniscus, and pes anserine (knee tendon) bursa.

 Is PRP the Right Choice for You?

 It’s clear that PRP is one of the most promising new treatments for people who suffer from knee pain.
 This relatively new modality has already delivered positive results to thousands all over the world.
 When you visit our office for a consultation, we will thoroughly review your prior symptoms and entire medical history.
 Our knee specialists will then help you decide whether PRP is the best way to bring long-term relief for your particular condition.